 Many people using CBD find that a dose between 5-15mg taken once or twice a day is enough, yet others have highly successful results with as little as 1.5-5 mg per day (depending on what strength oil you buy this could be as little as one drop).
 Generally, people take the dose twice a day e.g. every 12 hours, but some people find that only taking the CBD once a day works for them.
 Conversely, others find that microdosing several times a day works better for them.
 There is no correct answer.

 The key is to listen to your own body and if a lower dose does not work for you, gradually increase until you find the dose that does.
 This process may involve trial and error, and some people fail at the first hurdle as they take it once or only a few times and decide it has not worked and give up.
 Very few supplements work after one dose, and CBD is no different.
-Like some other herbal supplements it can take up to 3 months before the full benefits kick in, which frankly given the potential health benefits it can give, is well worth the wait.
-However, some people will feel the effects virtually straight away, so again we say, we are all different!
+Like some other herbal supplements it can take up to 3 months before the full benefits kick in, some people will feel the effects virtually straight away, so again we say, we are all different!

 There are various methods for taking CBD oil but orally is the easiest and best for most people.
 Pure CBD oil tinctures can be administered sublingually e.g. drops placed under the tongue, which allows the CBD to be absorbed by the capillaries and then directly into the bloodstream.
 Our oil has been constructed with low viscosity for maximum absorption.
 Once the liquid is held for up to 90 seconds under the tongue, the remainder is then swallowed.
 Using this method means that the CBD reaches the bloodstream and interacts with the endocannabinoid system within minutes.If it is swallowed straight away then it is impaired by our stomach acids. this is why we don’t produce capsules.